ibm-cloud-docs/loadbalancer-service/data-logging.md

 ## Viewing logs in the IBM Cloud logging analysis service
 {: #viewing-logs-in-the-ibm-cloud-logging-analysis-service}

-Log in to the [IBM Log Analysis with LogDNA](https://cloud.ibm.com/observe/logging){:external} with your IBM Cloud account.
-Logs can be viewed from the LogDNA instance.
-Refer to [Getting started with IBM Log Analysis with LogDNA](/docs/Log-Analysis-with-LogDNA?topic=Log-Analysis-with-LogDNA-getting-started#getting-started) for more information.
+Log in to the [IBM Log Analysis](https://cloud.ibm.com/observe/logging){:external} with your IBM Cloud account.
+Logs can be viewed from the Log Analysis instance.
+Refer to [Getting started with IBM Log Analysis](/docs/Log-Analysis-with-LogDNA?topic=Log-Analysis-with-LogDNA-getting-started#getting-started) for more information.

 Data logs are only sent if your Softlayer and IBM Cloud accounts are linked.
 {: note}

-To create a LogDNA instance, follow these steps:
+To create a Log Analysis instance, follow these steps:

 1. Select the IBM Cloud account associated with your Softlayer account, then select **Create a logging instance**.
 The logging instance creation dialog shows.